-d) To complete the Catalogue of the Archive and place it online.
+To complete the Catalogue of the Archive and make it available online.

-e) To make an initial selection of a number of the most important video and audio recordings available online, in the belief this will generate further interest in the Archive and help to attract funding support for the Project of digitalising the entire holdings of the Archive and making them available online.
-For details of this see the Section “Project” above
+To make an initial selection of the most important recordings available online, with the aim of generating interest in the Archive and attracting support for the Project of digitalising the entire Archive and making it available online.
+For more details see the Section “Project” above.

 To promote the archive for the benefit of a wide audience interested in the content, human stories, history and all other purposes.